-In comparing to the existing mode of treating file as a base version control unit, this project was designed the system as a “task-oriented” version control system.
-The definition of “task” within the system is a set of directories and files in a project, which means a project has several tasks, and a task contains several directories, and files belong to their directories.
-In a group work, task is the base unit of assignment to group members.
-If a group member has been assigned a task, files of the task can only be edited by this group member.
-Within the task, the member can create new file, rename file and changing file and directory structure in the task.
-For other members which not been assigned to a task, this task is read-only task, they can only download and use or view the files within the task, but cannot do any modification of it.
+The existing version control system treats files as base version control units; however, this project designed the system as a “task-oriented” version control system.
+The definition of “task” within the system is a set of directories and files in a project, which means a project has several tasks, and a task contains several directories and files belonging to the directories.
+In group work, a task is the base unit of assignment to group members.
+If a group member has been assigned a task, files from the task can only be edited by this group member.
+Within the task, the member can create new files, rename files and change files and directory structure.
+For other members who have not been assigned to a task, this task is a read-only task, they can only download and view the files within the task, but cannot make any modifications to it.

-Each task has a name to be identified within the project.
-A start time and due time can be set to help scheduling tasks with time management.
-The status of task will be identified automatically.
-It includes “waiting for predecessor task”, “Task expired”, “Not yet start” and “Finished xx%”.
+Each task has a name which it is identified by within the project.
+A start time and due time can be set to help with the time management of scheduling tasks.
+The status of a task will be identified automatically.
+Statuses can be, “Waiting for predecessor task”, “Task expired”, “Not yet start” and “Finished xx%”.

-To make the task can be sorted by importance level, tasks has a property recording priority, which can be set from 1 to 5.
-1 means most important, and 5 means this task can be did after tasks finished.
-User can change the priority of a task at any time, and it will displays at the table of task list for sorting purpose.
+To allow tasks to be sorted by importance level, tasks have a property recording priority, which can be set from 1 to 5.
+1 means most important, and 5 means this task can be done after other tasks have finished.
+A user can change the priority of a task at any time, and it will be displayed in the table of tasks list, for sorting purpose.

 File/directory task relationship chart here

-When a directory or file commits with an operation, and triggered with generating a new version code of the directory or file, the version code of the file’s or directory’s task will also increase by 1.
+When a directory or file is committed it triggers the generation of a new version number for the directory or file, the version number of the task associated with the file or directory will also increase by 1.

 Task relationship

-Task can be set with a property of “predecessor task”, which means a task can have a father task to be slaved with.
-If a task’s predecessor task has been set, the task can only be started when its predecessor task finished or expired.
-It like the relationship in Gantt chart, predecessor task and its sub task can be connected by end and head in showing the relationship.
-When setting a predecessor task for a task, it needs to judge by conditions of identify validity of relationship.
-For example, the due time of predecessor task should be earlier than the sub task’s due time, etc.
+Tasks can be set with a property of a “predecessor task”, which means a task can have a parent task.
+If a task’s predecessor task has been set, the task can only be started when the predecessor task has finished or expired.
+This is like the relationship between tasks in a Gantt chart, a predecessor task and its sub-task can be connected by end and head, to show the relationship.
+When setting a predecessor task for a sub-task, the system needs to judge using predefined conditions whether the relationship is valid.
+For example, is the due time of the predecessor task earlier than the sub-task’s due time?

 Task relationship chart here

-In the implementation, the project.lib.php is also used for processing with task, directory and file, also relationship between them (see Appendix D).
-Functions in project.lib.php can deal with task predecessor set up and task status judgement by various conditions.
+In the implementation, the project.lib.php is also used for processing tasks, directories and files, as well as the relationships between them (see Appendix D).
+Functions in project.lib.php can deal with task predecessor set up and task status judgements using various conditions.

 Directory version and relationship

 In this project, directory will be treated as a unit in version controlling.
-Any operation related to a directory including adding, renaming and moving will trigger a version record.
-The modification version records of directory are very similar to the version records of files, contain description of modification, type of operation and commit time.
+Any operation related to a directory, including adding, renaming and moving, will trigger a version record.
+The modification version records of a directory are very similar to the version records of files, containing a description of the modification, type of operation and commit time.